BrendelGroup/AEGeAn/docs/api.rst

   Returns true if the given feature is an mRNA; false otherwise.

+.. c:function:: bool agn_typecheck_pseudogene(GtFeatureNode *fn)

+  Returns true if the given feature is declared as a pseudogene; false otherwise.

 .. c:function:: GtArray *agn_typecheck_select(GtFeatureNode *fn, bool (*func)(GtFeatureNode *))

   Gather the children of a given feature that have a certain type.
 Type is tested by ``func``, which accepts a single ``GtFeatureNode`` object.